 Building a Better Homeowners Insurance PolicyJune 6, 2014

 Your basic homeowners insurance policy, while the best dwelling coverage available, can be improved upon by adding some very valuable and affordable endorsements.
-Here are a few to consider in order to build a better homeowners insurance policy:
+Here are a few endorsements to consider in order to build a better homeowners insurance policy:

-Replacement Cost Contents
+1. Replacement Cost Contents

 For example, a television is expected to last 10 years.
 If you have a 5-year-old set that would cost $ 800.00 to replace, the actual cash value is only $ 400.00.
 We recommend this be added to all Homeowners and Renters insurance policies.

-Extended Replacement Cost on Dwelling
+2. Extended Replacement Cost on Dwelling

 Most homeowners policies are written at 100% replacement cost.
 This figure is determined based on the information available to the agent at the time the policy is written.
 Most improvements and upgrades increase the replacement cost of the home and agents are generally not told about them.

-Backup of Water or Sewer
+3. Backup of Water or Sewer

-The civil engineering research council estimates a 3% annual increase in incidents of sewer back up due to the age of our nations sewer systems and the age of the homes they service.
-Keep in mind that many of your homes most expensive systems are housed in the basement.
+The civil engineering research council estimates a 3% annual increase in incidents of sewer back up due to the age of our nation’s sewer systems and the age of the homes they service.
+Keep in mind that many of your home’s most expensive systems are housed in the basement.

-This is an endorsement that we recommend for older homes.
+Law and Ordinance is an endorsement that we recommend for older homes.
 For example, suppose that a portion of your home is damaged by fire.
 Your policy is going to cover the replacement cost of that portion of your home, but not the portion that current ordinances and laws may require you to replace in order to comply with current codes.

 It is important to know and understand the policy that is protecting your most valuable asset.
 Don’t hesitate to call us at 717-665-2283 or 1-800-537-6880, we would be happy to work with you to provide coverage to fully fit your needs.